tobesegun/dareyio-pbl-1/project22/project22.md

   kubectl apply -f pod.yaml
   ```
   ![](imgs/nginxpod.png)
-Fileds:
+Fields:
   - apiVersion: Which version of the Kubernetes API you're using to create this object
   - kind: Kind of object to create
   - metadata: Data that helps uniquely identify the object
   - spec: Contains further information about the Pod.
 Where to find the image to run the container – (this defaults to Docker Hub), the port and protocol

 ## Accessing the app from the browser
 - Access the pod through its IP from within the K8s cluster